korykiai/core/doc/kql_usage.md

 ## Nested Queries

-We can uses nested queries in expression.
-Lets search for products priced higher than the average price of product category.
+We can use nested queries in expression.
+Let's search for products priced higher than the average price of product category.

     FIND products p, p-categories c, p-suppliers s FILTER p.unit_price > (